Mike Greenberg: ESPN career (1996–present)

 In 1999, with ESPN Radio airing in just four markets, Mike Greenberg was approached about returning to radio to be a part of a morning drive-time show with Mike Golic as co-host.
 Greenberg agreed, with the understanding that he would continue anchoring SportsCenter on a regular basis.
 On April 26, 2004, the show started a regular simulcast on ESPNEWS.
 Because of their continued success, the duo moved to ESPN2 in January 2005.

 One of the most popular segments of the entire year on Mike & Mike was the annual "Sheet of Integrity" wager, a bracket wager based on the NCAA men's basketball tournament and the massive ESPN.com bracket contest.
 The bet originated after Golic told of how he would enter a massive number of sheets into different pools to win the money involved in the pool.
 Greenberg, believing picks required a sort of integrity, insisted that any such entrant be required to enter only one "Sheet of Integrity".
 Golic would select one of his (presumably) dozens of sheets against Greenberg, with the loser having to perform a humiliating stunt, usually on the air.
 The first year, Greenberg won and Golic had to have an eyebrow wax on the air.
 The next two years, Golic won, and Greenberg had to wear the University of Notre Dame Leprechaun mascot costume on the air, the second time on the Notre Dame campus.
-In the 2007 competition Greenberg, an admitted die-hard New York Jets' fan, agreed to wear a New England Patriots' jersey to a Jets' game and to milk a cow live on-air.
+In the 2007 competition Greenberg, an admitted die-hard New York Jets fan, agreed to wear a New England Patriots jersey to a Jets game and to milk a cow live on-air.
 Greenberg received advice about milking a cow from ESPN baseball analyst Buster Olney, who grew up on a dairy farm.

 Mike Greenberg's final day as co-host of the Mike & Mike program was November 17, 2017.
+Greenberg and Golic were inducted into the National Association of Broadcasters’ Broadcasting Hall of Fame in 2016 and the National Radio Hall of Fame in 2018.
 On November 27, Trey Wingo, host of NFL Live and ESPN's SportsCenter, became Golic's new morning show co-host, and the duo hosted Mike & Mikes successor show, Golic and Wingo from 2017 to 2020.
 Greenberg joined a new ESPN morning show, Get Up!, which premiered April 2, 2018.
 He also returned to ESPN Radio with a new show, called Greeny.